Other related deaths

 Health and Safety Executive

-Concerns summary There is a significant lack of regulatory oversight and clear safety guidance for cold water immersion businesses, leading to inadequate risk assessments, inconsistent leader training, and insufficient safety measures for participants.
+Concerns summary (AI summary) There is a significant lack of regulatory oversight and clear safety guidance for cold water immersion businesses, leading to inadequate risk assessments, inconsistent leader training, and insufficient safety measures for participants.

 Marcel Wochna